needle-mirror/com.unity.sentis/Documentation~/manage-memory.md

 # Manage memory

-As a Sentis user you are responsible for calling `Dispose` on any worker, inputs and sometimes outputs.
-You must call `Dispose` on outputs if you obtain them via `worker.FinishExecutionAndDownloadOutput` or if you take ownership of them by calling `tensor.TakeOwnership`.
+As a Sentis user, you are responsible for calling [`Dispose`](xref:Unity.Sentis.GenericWorker.Dispose) on any worker, inputs, and sometimes outputs.
+Specifically, you must call `Dispose` on outputs obtained via [`TakeOutputOwnership`](xref:Unity.Sentis.IWorker.TakeOutputOwnership), or if you take ownership by calling [`CompleteOperationsAndDownload`](xref:Unity.Sentis.Tensor.CompleteOperationsAndDownload).

+> [!NOTE]
-**Note:** Calling `Dispose` is necessary to properly free up GPU resources.
+> Calling `Dispose` is necessary to properly free up GPU resources.

 For example: